 \section{Introduction}

-Functions of bounded variation have important applications in many branches of mathematical physics, among them optimization~\cite{AtBuMi06VASB} free-discontinuity problems~\cite{AmFuPa00FBVF} (this and the previous reference also contains good introductions to the theory of BV functions) and hyperbolic systems of conservation laws~\cite{Dafe10HCLC}.
-However, the theory of numerical approximations of such functions is not very well developed and indeed, because of the nature of singularities of BV functions, deeper analytical insight is requried.
-In this work we aim to contribute to such insight by considering the basic question whether BV function can be approximated well by (countably) piecewise affine functions.
-Before we start our investigation, though, we remark that any good approximation by piecewise-constant functions must fail, even though such functions of course lie in BV, this will be shown in Proposition~\ref{prop:no_const_approx} below.
+Functions of bounded variation have important applications in many branches of mathematical physics, among them optimization~\cite{AtBuMi06VASB}, free-discontinuity problems~\cite{AmFuPa00FBVF} (this and the previous reference also contain good introductions to the theory of BV functions), and hyperbolic systems of conservation laws~\cite{Dafe10HCLC}.
+However, apart from applications to image segmentation and related models (see \cite{BoCh} and the references quoted there), the theory of numerical approximations of such functions is not very well developed and indeed, because of the nature of singularities of BV functions, a more thorough analysis is required.
+In this work we consider the basic question of whether a BV function can be approximated well by (countably) piecewise affine functions.
+Before we start our investigation, though, we remark that any good approximation by piecewise-constant BV functions must fail, this will be shown in Proposition~\ref{prop:no_const_approx} below.

-For $d > 1$ an integer, let $\Omega \subset \R^d$ be a bounded Lipschitz domain.
-It is well-known that the space of piecewise affine functions with countably many pieces is (norm-)dense in $\Wrm^{1,p}(\Omega;\R^m)$, where $1 \leq p < \infty$.
-Such a result is interesting for example in proving lower semicontinuity theorems, see for example~\cite{GofSer64SFMV,Gius83MSFB,Daco08DMCV}.
-Such an approximation result is also easily seen to be true in the space BV of functions of bounded variation, if we switch from norm convergence to the so-called strict convergence (see below).
+For $d > 1$ an integer, let $\Omega$ be a bounded Lipschitz domain in $\R^d$.
+The density of piecewise affine functions in $\Wrm^{1,p}(\Omega;\R^m)$ for exponents $1 \leq p < \infty$ is fundamental for finite element methods, and for example also useful in proving lower semicontinuity of variational functionals, see for example~\cite{GofSer64SFMV,Gius83MSFB,Daco08DMCV}.
+Such an approximation result is also easily seen to be true in the space BV of functions of bounded variation, if we switch from norm convergence to the so-called (area-)strict convergence (see below).

 For some applications, however, one needs a better approximation result, in which also the trace differences over the boundaries of the mesh are controlled.
-This need becomes immediately obvious for example in the analysis of energy functionals in free-discontinuity problems, which typically involve a term measuring jumps over the discontinuity surface (see for example~\cite{BraCos94IBBE}), and where, to produce good approximants, one needs to control the \enquote{jump error}.
+This need becomes immediately obvious for example in the analysis of energy functionals in free-discontinuity problems, which typically involve a term measuring jumps over the discontinuity surface (see for example~\cite{BraCos}), and where, to produce good approximants, one needs to control also the approximation of jumps.